 Is it expensive to live in Whistler?

 Whistler is definitely expensive, but once you start earning money you will notice this less and less.
 Items like chicken and cheese are notoriously expensive in the supermarkets.
-But, thankfully you can dine out quite cheaply – firm favorite El Furniture Warehouse does meals for $5.95 CAD and a lot of other restaurants do locals deals.
+But, thankfully, you can dine out quite cheaply – firm favorite El Furniture Warehouse does meals for less than $10 CAD, and a lot of other restaurants do local deals.

 Here’s a list of some of the best cheap eats in Whistler Village.

-One of the best value for money supermarkets we found to be Your Independent Grocer out in Rainbow.
-Otherwise if you have a car you can save money on groceries by hitting up Squamish for Save-On-Foods.
+One of the best value-for-money supermarkets we found was Your Independent Grocer out in Rainbow.
+Otherwise, if you have a car, you can save money on groceries by hitting up Squamish for Save-On-Foods.

-Day to day costs in Whistler tend to be reasonable, for example eating out, drinking out and your takeaway coffees are no more expensive here than other major cities in Canada.
-Your biggest expense is of course going to be your rent.
-For our power we went with BC Hydro and found them to be very fair and reasonable price-wise.
+Day-to-day costs in Whistler tend to be reasonable, for example, eating out, drinking out, and your takeaway coffees are no more expensive here than in other major cities in Canada.
+Your biggest expense is, of course, going to be your rent.
+For our power, we went with BC Hydro and found them to be very fair and reasonable price-wise.

-My estimation is that start-up costs to move to Whistler will cost you approx. $5,000 CAD.
-This figure takes into account your first months rent, your rental deposit (usually half-a-months rent), a ski pass, ski gear, stuff for your apartment like bed sheets, cooking utensils etc. But thankfully most places here come fully furnished.
+My estimation is that start-up costs to move to Whistler will cost you approx. $7,000 CAD.
+This figure takes into account your first month’s rent, your rental deposit (usually half a month’s rent), a ski pass, ski gear, stuff for your apartment like bed sheets, cooking utensils, etc. But thankfully, most places here come fully furnished.

 What we love the most about living in Whistler

-We love the long cold days spent skiing, the quirky restaurants, our amazing multi-cultural group of friends, but above all we will love the fun, care-free environment Whistler seems to effortlessly emanate at all times.
+We love the long cold days spent skiing, the warmer days spent on a scenic hiking trail, the delicious restaurants, and our amazing multi-cultural group of friends, but above all, we will love the fun, carefree environment of Whistler.
+Here, we feel like ‘Peter Pan’ in that you will feel forever young living here.
+Whistler is just such a fun place to call home!

 Have you ever considered living in Whistler or a similar Ski resort?
 I’d love to hear your thoughts in the comment section below.